For-a-few-DPPs-more/structure-factor/_sources/index.rst.txt

 Introduction
 ------------

-In condensed matter physics, it has been observed for some particle systems that, the variance of the number of points in a large window is lower than expected, a phenomenon called hyperuniformity.
+Hyperuniformity is the study of stationary point processes with a sub-Poisson variance of the number of points in a large window.
+For the homogeneous Poisson point process, the variance of the number of points that fall in a large window is of the order of the window volume.
+In contrast, for hyperuniform (HU) point processes, the corresponding variance is much lower than the volume of that window, with a ratio going to zero :cite:`Tor18`.

+In the context of amorphous structures, hyperuniformity implies a hidden form of order, in which the system remains macroscopically uniform, despite not being crystalline.
+The concept of hyperuniformity sheds light on a variety of seemingly unrelated fields, including density fluctuations in the early universe, biological tissue, statistical physics, colloidal or granular packings, micro fluids, driven nonequilibrium systems... :cite:`KlaAl19`.

-To study the hyperuniformity of a given point process, common practice in statistical physics is to estimate a spectral measure called the `structure factor <https://en.wikipedia.org/wiki/Structure_factor>`_, the behavior of which around zero is a indicator of hyperuniformity.
+There are many candidate HU processes in the physics literature, but rigorously proving that a point process is HU is usually difficult.
+It is thus desirable to have standardized numerical tests of hyperuniformity.
+A common practice in statistical physics is to estimate a spectral measure called the structure factor, the behavior of which around zero is a sign of hyperuniformity :cite:`Cos21`.

-The structure factor of a point process is defined via the Fourier transform of its total correlation function; see :cite:`Cos21` for more details.
+This Python toolbox gathers many estimators of the structure factor, along with a numerical test of effective hyperuniformity and the corresponding possible class of hyperuniformity.

 Installation
 ------------